hellzxmaker/go-gif/README.md

 - DB type and hosting needs to be confirmed
 - instrument the running to allow for better monitoring
 - document the dev practices like branching etc
+- communication between the clients and the game sessions

 ## NOTE: EXTRACT ALL OF THIS OUT OF CODE BASE

 ## GoGifUrself

-Number of players: 2-8 (must be even number of players for pairing)
+Number of players: 2-10 (must be even number of players for pairing)

 Players are paired off in a round-robin fashion and asked a series of questions which they must respond with a gif of their choice.
 At the end of each round, the other players vote on their favorite answers.
 Highest score at the end of three rounds wins!